Atizso/TextPad/README.md

 # TextPad
-Free win form text editor template
+This is a free win form text editor template